 Data were collected at 5 stations along this transect.
 For now, it is being manually analyzed in small batches.
 In the future, this amassed data will be clustered and analyzed in large batches; at that point, trends may be statistically significant.

-The first in-depth report resulting from data at this research site was given to the Nepali government in June, 2018.
-It is available here.
+In-depth reports resulting from data at this research site are periodically given to the Nepali government; the first was in June, 2018.
+It is available only upon special request.
 We hope to take such technical information and give it to local communities in respectful and engaging ways.

 Here is an example of some of the audio data collected by our bioacoustic microphone.
 This is a recording of the Slender Billed Scimitar Babbler – Xiphirhynchus superciliaris – that frequents the Deaurali site along the Barun Biomeridian.